College of Education and Teacher Education

 Purdue University offers programs, curricula, assessments and licensing in Grades P-3, K-6, 5-12, and P-12.
 We also offer two non-licensing, general education majors.
 Descriptions of programs vary by content areas.
 Official program guidelines are available via the Teacher Education website at www.teach.purdue.edu.
 Students seeking additional clarification and guidance should consult with an academic advisor.

 The general requirements specify a minimum involvement in several areas.
 They have been established to ensure that students have the opportunity to acquire skills in the oral and written use of their own language, in a foreign language and in mathematics.
 General education requirements also allow significant experience in the fields of science, the arts, the humanities and the social sciences.

-In teacher preparation, Purdue University is accredited by the National Council for Accreditation of Teacher Education, the North Central Association of Secondary Schools and Colleges and the State of Indiana.
+In teacher preparation, Purdue University is accredited by the National Council for Accreditation of Teacher Education, the Higher Learning Commission, and the State of Indiana.
 Licensure requirements for any of the areas (majors) may be obtained from the student advising office of the college the student is enrolled in or from the Office of Professional Preparation and Licensure in the College of Education.
 A student who has an educational objective not covered in the lists of majors should consult the Office of Professional Preparation and Licensure.

 Teacher Licensure Programs